ansys/scade-design-rules/doc/source/rules/project_structure/no_scade_library.rst

-.. index:: single: No Scade Library
+.. index:: single: No SCADE library

 No SCADE library
 ================